-Enroll for your distance classes well in advance so you have your books/materials and are ready to begin assignments on your course start date.
+Enroll for your online classes well in advance so you have your books/materials and are ready to begin assignments on your course start date.
 Registration for flexible start classes must be completed by the Saturday before your scheduled start date.
-These directions are based on the delivery of your course (Internet, Mixed Media, or Print-Based).
 Once you have enrolled and paid for your classes:

-- A welcome letter is sent before your start date.
-Internet students will receive a welcome message online, and other students will receive this in the mail. - Purchase the required textbooks at the Rio Salado College Bookstore.
+- 1. You will receive a welcome message online as well as an invitation to opt in to view the Rio eGuide, where you can learn about the Rio Advantages and receive step-by-step guidance when you need it. - Purchase the required textbooks through the Rio Salado College Bookstore.
 Textbook information can be found in your course syllabus, or in the course mini syllabus online.
-To purchase your books in person or by phone, call 480-517-8710 or 1-800-584-8775.
-To purchase your books online, go to:
+To purchase your books in person, visit the bookstore at 2323 W. 14th Street in Tempe, Arizona, or by phone, call 480-517-8710 or 1-800-584-8775.
+To purchase your books online, go to: www.riosalado.edu/bookstore - 3.
+You may print your course materials from the web or at a local Kinko's print shop.
+For more information, call 480-517-8243.
+If you live outside the Phoenix metropolitan area, please call 480-917-9600 for assistance.
+Once you have your textbooks and materials, you may begin your coursework as outlined in your course materials.